 I was slightly in Oar of him, you might say.

 Sorry, terrible joke.

 But Iain often ran with weird little ideas that I had, that I wasn’t even sure about myself.
 Which put me at ease.
-And all his slightly odd, slightly rustic instruments made me very happy- autoharps, harmoniums and other strange instruments he’d found on his travels.
+And climbing up the spiral staircase into his little attic studio, to see all his slightly odd, slightly rustic instruments made me very happy.
+Autoharps (google it!), harmoniums and other strange instruments he’d found on his travels.

 It was fun all this creativity.
-Lots of enDolphins were released into the waves of our brains.
+Lots of enDolphins were released, in amongst all these brainwaves.

 I was also super happy to end up working with violinist Jote Osahn who worked with Elbow on Seldom Seen Kid- an album which I love so much.

 I thought I might feel intimidated working with such impressive people as Iain and Jote, and feel like I didn’t have a Crew about anything.
 But they were so nice to me, I felt very Anchoraged by the whole experience.